MewsSystems/gitbook-connector-api/operations/finance.md

 ## Add bill

-Creates new empty bills assigned to account.
+Creates new empty bill assigned to account.

 ### Request